HarshithAlva6/final-wordle/README.md

 ```
 http GET http://tuffix-vm/games/statistics --auth <username>:<password>
 ```
 - Post the results of a game for the leaderboard service.
+(Used internally)
 ```
 http POST http://127.0.0.1:5400/results guess_number=<Number from 1 to 6> status=<win or loss> username=<username>
 ```